 Graduate Assistantships

 We strongly encourage HESA students to either hold a Graduate Assistantship (GA) or to work in a higher education institution or in a higher education-adjacent role.
-Although Graduate Assistantships are not required for admission to the HESA program, we help students who are seeking an assistantship to secure one through an interview process, which matches their interests and skills with available assistantships.
+Although graduate assistantships are not required for admission to the HESA program, we help students who are seeking an assistantship to secure one through an interview process, which matches their interests and skills with available assistantships.
 Because our program aims to develop reflective practitioners in higher education and student affairs, we aim to support our HESA students in connecting our academic program with practical experience, whether that is through an assistantship or other employment in the field.

 Graduate assistantships offer students the opportunity to combine the theories gained through classroom instruction, with supervised, real-world experiences.
 Assistantships are designed to give students the skills and knowledge to function effectively in the workplace.
 In addition, graduate assistantships at the University of Connecticut offer an exceptional compensation package, providing a full tuition waiver, and medical and dental insurance options.
-Graduate assistantships are usually nine-month positions, however some graduate assistantships can be extended through the summer between a student’s first and second years, and in rare instances may begin the summer prior to the start of their academic program.
+Graduate assistantships are usually nine-month positions, but some graduate assistantships can be extended through the summer between a student’s first and second years, and in some instances may begin the summer prior to the start of their academic program.

 Interview Process

-Admitted students who seek a Graduate Assistantship will be invited to interview for available graduate assistantships.
+Admitted students who seek a graduate assistantship will be invited to interview for available graduate assistantships.
 Interviews typically occur during the HESA Admitted Students Weekend, and in some instances may occur outside of that window of time.
-Shortly after the interviews, admitted students seeking a Graduate Assistantship will be notified of their candidacy.
+Shortly after the interviews, admitted students seeking a graduate assistantship will be notified of their candidacy.

-Click Here for GA Opportunities for Academic Year 2023-2024
+Click Here for GA Opportunities for Academic Year 2024-2025

-Current and Past HESA-Affiliated Graduate Assistantship Sites
+Current and Past HESA-Affiliated Graduate Assistantship Sites:

 Asian American Cultural Center

-Center for Fraternity and Sorority Development
+Center for Fraternity & Sorority Development

 Graduate School